darkbit404/FaceExp/README.md

 pip install -r requirements.txt
 ```
 ### Run the project
 Open the cloned repository in your preferred IDE (e.g., Jupyter Notebook, VSCode, or PyCharm).
-Locate and open the **CNN model.ipynb** file for the CNN model and **transfer learning ResNet50.ipynb** for transfer learning model, and then execute the code cells to run the project.
+Locate and open the **dl models.ipynb** file for the CNN model, and then execute the code cells to run the project.

 ## Outputs
 Trained models: CNN model.h5 and....